Nhon Lam DC and adjunct professor of massage, Interview

 “Even with people who have acute and sub-acute injuries, I will see them only 4 or 5 times, even if there is still pain on their last visit.
 We know the condition is improving and they know what exercises to continue with.
 It’s all about the homework.
 They are empowered to continue on their own without coming back to me.”

 “If you are ethical and do good work people refer others to you.
-There are people who have never been to a chiropractor their whole lives and have been fine!”
+Some people have never been to a chiropractor their whole lives and have been fine!”
 He says.
-“I have treated patients who are in their 90s or even up to 100 years old and it is their first time coming to a chiropractor.
-They were just fine for the first 99 years without a chiropractor so not everyone needs chiropractic treatment or massage therapy for that matter on a regular basis.
-If you truly educate people so that they go away and get good outcomes they will send more people to you.”
+“I have treated patients who are in their 90s or even up to 100 years old, and it is their first time coming to a chiropractor.
+They were just fine for the first 99 years without a chiropractor, so not everyone needs chiropractic treatment or massage therapy for that matter regularly.
+If you truly educate people so that they go away and get good outcomes, they will send more people to you.”

 Keep it simple to get people to do homework